It can be terrifying for a dog owner to watch their canine companion breathing hard and struggling to catch their breath.

 Breathing hard is common in brachycephalic breeds, which is the name used for “flat-faced” breeds of dogs such as English bulldogs, French bulldogs, Boston Terriers, Pugs, and Pekingese.

-If the dog’s breathing is dangerously interfered with, and/or if this condition causes a dog distress, various forms of surgery can be performed to help remedy the condition and the negative impacts it can cause.
+If the dog’s breathing is dangerously interfered with, and/or if this condition causes dog distress, a surgeon can perform various forms of surgery to help remedy the condition and the negative impacts it can cause.

 30. Tick-Borne Diseases

-Even still, it is not always possible to prevent a tick from attaching to your dog, and in cases in which you suspect your dog may have been bit by a tick, and had a disease given to them, one of the very first signs of many of these illnesses will be an increased breathing rate and fever.
+Even still, it is not always possible to prevent a tick from attaching to your dog, and in cases in which you suspect your dog may have been bit by a tick and had a disease given to them, one of the very first signs of many of these illnesses will be an increased breathing rate and fever.